ahmedeali/documentation/content/applications/finance/accounting/bank/feeds/bank_statements.rst

 Bank statements
 ===============

-Importing your bank statements allows you to keep track of your bank account transactions and reconcile them with the ones recorded in Odoo.
+Importing bank statements allows keeping track of bank account transactions and reconcile them with the ones recorded in Odoo.

-We recommend using :doc:`the bank synchronization feature <bank_synchronization>` for more efficiency.
+With :doc:`the bank synchronization feature <bank_synchronization>` the process is going to be automated.
 However, if you do not want to use it or if your bank is not yet supported, other options exist:

 - Import the bank statement files delivered by your bank;